 |Valve Education & Training|

-With support from the Friends of the Crawford Library, Inc., an educational foundation, in 2009 the Valve Manufacturers Association developed "Valve Ed,” a valve and actuator training program tailored to the educational needs of the next generation—or anyone who needs a a primer on the valve industry.
-In this section of the website you can:
+With support from the Friends of the Crawford Library, Inc., an educational foundation, in 2009 the Valve Manufacturers Association developed "Valve Ed,” a valve and actuator training program tailored to the educational needs of the next generation—or anyone who needs a primer on the valve industry.

 UPCOMING VALVE EDUCATION EVENTS

-The Valve Manufacturers Association has now held 11 events featuring the Valves, Actuators & Controls 101 educational session, and nearly 1,000 people have participated!
+The Valve Manufacturers Association has now held 13 events featuring the Valves, Actuators & Controls 101 educational session, and nearly 1,200 people have participated!
 In 2015 the program is expanding from two to three days.
-Attendees may register for all three days, or those who have participated in previous basics programs may wish to register for the third day only, which will cover all-new material on: Valve Standards; Fugitive Emissions; Valve Materials; Critical Service Applications & Valves; Valve Data, Feedback & Asset Monitoring; and Valve Repair.
+Attendees may register for all three days, or those who have participated in previous basics programs may wish to register for the third day only -- the 201 portion -- which will cover all-new material.

 Each event also includes tabletop exhibits and the opportunity to examine a wide variety of products in our popular "Valve Petting Zoo."

-In addition, the day before Valve World Americas Expo & Conference takes place at the George R. Brown Convention Center in Houston, we will present a condensed, 1-day version of the 101 course on July14.
-(Note: This event is managed by KCI and Messe Dusseldorf America so all registration will take place on the Valve World Americas Expo site.
-Additional information and registration will be available in the first quarter of 2015.)
+In addition, the day before Valve World Americas Expo & Conference takes place at the George R. Brown Convention Center in Houston, VMA's instructors will present a one-day Valves 101 course on July 14.
+This event is managed by KCI and Messe Dusseldorf America.
+Please visit the Valve World Americas Expo site for details and to register: http://www.valve-world-americas.com/vwam2015).
+If you have additional questions, contact Sarah Bradley, Editor in Chief of Valve World Americas.

 THANK YOU TO OUR DONORS!